gorhill/uBlock/README.md

 There is nothing more to it.
 But it does what popular blockers out there do, at a fraction of CPU and memory usage.

+Free.
+Open source.
+No donations sought.
+For users by users.

 ## License

 <a href="https://github.com/gorhill/httpswitchboard/blob/master/LICENSE.txt">GPLv3</a>.